-Manufactured home loans are typically more affordable, and easier to qualify for, than in comparison to a traditional home.
+According to VIP Realty, Manufactured home loans are typically more affordable, and easier to qualify for, than in comparison to a traditional home.
 Not only are your mortgage payments likely to be less, but also you are generally not required to put a lot of money down either.

 Many people purchase mobile homes for sale for these very reasons.
 That said, there are specific mobile home loan programs and lenders that can assist you with this particular type of home financing.
 Moreover, there are several financing options for manufactured homes in a land-lease community.

 Before getting into exactly what those options are, let’s go over some of the basics.

 For instance, if you do not know what is meant by a home on leased land, that is perfectly okay.
 Leased land typically refers to mobile home parks and manufactured home communities.
 Under these circumstances, you are likely purchasing a modular home that is already located within a community.
 As a result, you would be financing your mobile home while paying rent for the land that it sits on, otherwise known as “lot rent,” which is generally affordable.
 Learn how to buy a mobile home already in a community here.

 Obtaining manufactured home loans for modular homes on leased land does have certain rules and regulations that are often associated with them, especially with government-backed loan programs.
 Nevertheless, you can work with a handful of reputable manufactured home lenders to figure out what will work best for you.

 Here is a quick overview of three top mobile home loan lenders that are most commonly used by mobile homeowners in this scenario to help get the ball rolling.